 - Identify possible barriers that will prevent the success of control.

 - Create a detailed control and prevention plan is created and tailored to your goals and your home’s needs.

-- Remove cobwebs and eggs sack to discourage more spiders, which not many pest control companies offer as part of a spider control service.
+- Remove cobwebs and eggs sack to discourage more spiders.
+Not many pest control companies offer this service as part of a spider control service.

-- We offer an optional Foundation Sealing Service to minimize the number of spiders as well as other insects from entering your home.
+- We offer an optional Foundation Sealing Service.
+This service minimizes the number of spiders as well as other insects from entering your home.

-- We work with you to implement an Integrated Pest Management (IPM) approach combining education, cultural practices such as sanitation, altering the targeted pest’s habitat and chemical applications when necessary to achieve lasting results.
+- We work with you to implement an Integrated Pest Management (IPM) approach to achieve lasting results.
+We combine education, cultural practices such as sanitation, altering the targeted pest’s habitat and chemical applications when necessary.

-Our treatment is fast acting and starts working within 60 minutes of application and lasts up to 60 days with a 30 day guarantee.
+Our treatment is fast acting and starts working within 60 minutes of application.
+Treatment lasts up to 60 days with a 30 day guarantee.

 Are Spiders Harmful?

 The majority of spiders that are found here in Minnesota are relatively harmless.
 Spiders are usually very shy and will only bite you when they feel threatened or if mishandled.
 Bites produce temporary moderate to slight pain, localized swelling, and redness similar to a bee sting.
 The only two species of spiders that pose a danger to humans are the Black Widow and the Brown Recluse although uncommon, even rare, in this region.
 However, some people may develop allergies from hair and skin shed by spiders.